New Castle Court House Museum: Garrett and Hunn trials

 After the trials, Garrett corresponded with Harriet Beecher Stowe, and four years later she used the events as the inspiration for some of the scenes in her novel Uncle Tom's Cabin.
 Garrett was the primary basis for the character of Simeon Halliday.
 Stowe also described the trials and recounted her correspondence with Garrett in her book A Key to Uncle Tom's Cabin, where she noted, "The writer had in mind, at the time of writing, the scenes in the trial of [...]
 Garret, of Wilmington, Delaware, for the crime of hiring a hack to convey a mother and four children from Newcastle jail to Wilmington."
 By the time the Civil War broke out, Garrett had helped 2,700 slaves escape to freedom.
 Hunn served with the Freedmen's Bureau, and his son was elected Delaware governor and oversaw state approval of the 13th, 14th, and 15th Amendments to the Constitution.

 Taney would go on to author the decision in the famous Dred Scott case in 1857, which held that blacks could not be considered American citizens.
 Bayard later defeated Wales again in 1850 when he won election to the Senate, where he became one of the fiercest critics of the loyalty oaths and where he voted to acquit President Andrew Johnson in his impeachment trial.

 Museum and National Park

 The Court House was opened as a museum by the state of Delaware in 1963.
 The building is now part of First State National Historical Park.
-The park's headquarters and visitor's center will be located in the Sheriff's House adjacent to the Court House.
+The park's headquarters and visitor center will be located in the Sheriff's House adjacent to the Court House.
 The National Historical Park was created to preserve and interpret the unique history of the region's colonization by the Swedes, Dutch, and English, and Delaware's role in establishing the United States leading up to it becoming the first state.